 - Hit the Xbox button again.
 This should turn the controller on.

 - Test your controller to see if it solves the connectivity issue.

 4. Connect your Controller once again

-Try a different cable or USB port in case of an error persisting.
+Try a different cable or USB port in case of an error persists.
 If the controller you are using is wireless, it can be reconnected by following the steps below:

 - Push the wireless connect button on the controller and wait for the Xbox button to illuminate.

-- Keep holding the wireless connect button on the controller down until the Xbox button on the controller remains lit.
+- Keep holding the wireless connect button on the controller until the controller’s Xbox button remains lit.